kermitt2/grobid-ner/grobid-ner/doc/annotation-guidelines.md

 # Largest entity mention

 Entities with more than one token can embed sub-entities.
 The approach currently followed by grobid-ner is to annotate only the largest entity mention and not the sub-entities.
-See the [**"largest entity mention** section" section](largest-entity-mention.md).
+See the [**"largest entity mention"** section](largest-entity-mention.md).

 # Practical example of correction